jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 - Return values
 - Local variables

 The input parameters of a procedure are its writable objects.
 The output values are its readable objects.
 Objects that are read-write are like in-out or thru parameters.
 One readable object can be chosen to be the return value, which promotes it to being the main output parameter.
-This does not give it extra capabilities, only an extra notation in certain places.
+This might not give it extra capabilities, only an extra notation in certain places.
 The return value is denoted in a diagram by putting the term __Return__ near one of the parameters.
 The private objects are the procedure’s local variables.
 If __A__ is an input parameter and __B__ is an output parameter, you can also say that the procedure *takes* __A__ and *gives* __B__.

 Squares inside procedures are non executing clauses or procedure references.
 Diamonds inside procedures are executing clauses or procedure calls.